Chapter 24 Pushy Engineer Introduces HimselfElizabeth Lin Johnson

 "I like shopping, my husband never takes me."

-"You need to be a real engineer to afford what I like.
-You need a good credit card.
+"You need to be a real engineer with a great credit card to afford me.
 I like nice things."

 "Get me perfume so I can smell good for you."

 "That's for you to decide.
-I need to know if you are a Cheap Charlie cologne or Good Charlie perfume."
+I need to know if you ‘re Cheap Charlie cologne or Sugar Daddy perfume."